Vintage Rod & Reel Restorations

 For vintage and antique reels, if requested, we can sand and strip the remaining paint and repaint it as closely as possible to the original color.
 In some cases, we may be able to obtain new labels and graphics.
 If that’s not possible, we’ll mask over the existing label in order not to lose the identifying marks.

 In doing a complete fishing rod restoration, we strip the rod of all guides and wrappings.
 We remove the old varnish and wet-sand the blank.
-We will then repaint the blank matching as close as possible to the original color of the blank, or the color of the customer’s choosing.
+We will then paint (or stain) the blank matching the original color as closely as possible, or the color of the customer’s choosing.
 We will clean the existing guides if they can be cleaned.
 If not, we will replace the guides with period guides of the same style, if available.

 Attention to Detail